 There are also steps Michigan can take to make it easier for parents on cash assistance to complete their GED.
 Unfortunately, federal rules do not let GED completion count toward recipient work requirements unless the recipient is also working 20 hours per week in another work activity such as paid employment or community service.
 Because success in GED completion may be hampered by the need to juggle classes, homework, family needs and 20 hours of work, Michigan should consider waiving the 20-hour work requirement.
 This would enable cash assistance recipients to take adult education classes full-time and attain their GEDs more quickly, or to tend to their children’s needs and intellectual development while completing their GED.
-Even though Michigan would not be able to count such recipients toward its work participation rate, the state has a high enough percentage (over 60%) of recipients meeting the requirements and so can afford to be flexible in this area.10
+Even though Michigan would not be able to count such recipients toward its work participation rate, the state has a high percentage of recipients meeting the requirements 65% in 2016 and can afford to be flexible in this area.10

 In addition, the Working Poor Families Project recommends two curriculum-based steps for states to consider as part of a two-generation strategy: 1) Expand and contextualize state-approved adult education curriculum to cover family financial literacy and asset-building instruction, and 2) Incentivize local providers of Adult Basic Education Literacy and English as a Second Language services to include opportunities for child-parent learning, such as family literacy and numeracy activities.11 Both of these strategies can be undertaken in Michigan, provided there is additional funding.

 2. Provide adult education in the community colleges as an alternative to costly developmental education.
 Many community college students must take developmental education classes due to having not mastered one or more basic skill areas.
-Each year, around 60% of community college students in Michigan are required to take at least one developmental education course (Fig. 6).
+Each year, well over half of community college students in Michigan are required to take at least one developmental education course (Fig. 6).
 Such classes cost the same as for-credit classes leading to a degree or credential, costing the student money and/or using up some of the student’s financial aid resources.
 Providing developmental education to large numbers of students also can create difficulty for community colleges due to staff costs.

-One way to solve this problem is for Michigan to allow (and provide funding for) community colleges and school districts to enter into cooperative agreements whereby students needing remediation can take adult education courses on the college campus that fulfill developmental education require-ments.
+One way to solve this problem is for Michigan to allow (and provide funding for) community colleges and school districts to enter into cooperative agreements whereby students needing remediation can take adult education courses on the college campus that fulfill developmental education requirements.
 Because adult education is free, this will save the student money and underscore adult education’s important role as a transition program to postsecondary education.

 3. Provide adult education in the workplace as a part of on-the-job training.
 Until 2004, when adult education received a large funding cut, programs were sometimes offered in automobile and other manufacturing worksites.
 This enabled employees who were held back from advancing in their jobs by reading, language or mathematics deficiencies to receive basic skills training at the workplace.
-Following the cuts, many counties and school districts discontinued the practice and there are now fewer than 50 adults who participate in workplace literacy programs in most years (Fig. 7).
+Following the cuts, many counties and school districts discontinued the practice and until 2016-17, there were fewer than 50 adults who participate in workplace literacy programs in most years (Fig. 7).
 Providing funding for on-site adult education serving low-skilled workers in their workplace (before or after work) can help workers avoid transportation barriers and save driving time, thus incentivizing them to participate.

 4. Develop career pathway systems.
 Career pathways are ideally the best vehicle to deliver adult education.
 A career pathway is defined as “a well-articulated sequence of quality education and training offerings and supportive services that enable educationally underprepared youth and adults to advance over time to successively higher levels of education and employment in a given industry sector or occupation.”12 By linking basic skills training, career-specific occupational training, wraparound services (such as child care, transportation and/or financial services) and employment, they combine the three contextualized learning strategies discussed above.